dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.0.2 =
+- Add: Verbosity option introduced in `4.0.1` now also writes memory debug info while processing email notifications and while executing transactions.
+- Fix: Fixed bug introduced in `4.0.0` in Exchange Rates admin screen where the "Save Changes" button would also save the debug view contents in the DB as options.

 = 4.0.1 =
 - Fix: Exchange rate provider responses do not get cached unless necessary.
 Reduces load on transient storage (DB).